docker/awesome-compose/react-express-mysql/backend/README.md

 ### Production-minded Features

- - **Use Docker build-in healthchecks**. uses Dockerfile `HEALTHCHECK` with `/healthz` route to help Docker know if your container is running properly (example always returns 200, but you get the idea).
+ - **Use Docker built-in healthchecks**. uses Dockerfile `HEALTHCHECK` with `/healthz` route to help Docker know if your container is running properly (example always returns 200, but you get the idea).
  - **Proper NODE_ENV use**.
 Defaults to `NODE_ENV=production` in Dockerfile and overrides to `development` in docker compose for local dev.
  - **Don't add dev dependencies into production image**.
 Proper `NODE_ENV` use means dev dependencies won't be installed in container by default.
 Using docker compose will build with them by default.
  - **Enables proper SIGTERM/SIGINT for graceful exit**.
 Defaults to `node index.js` rather then npm for allowing graceful shutdown of node. npm doesn't pass SIGTERM/SIGINT properly (you can't ctrl-c when running `docker run` in foreground).
 To get `node index.js` to graceful exit, extra signal-catching code is needed.
 The `Dockerfile` and `index.js` document the options and links to known issues.